ligato/docs/docs/user-guide/concepts.md

  <br></br>
  - Store and export certain VPP statistics.
  <br></br>
- - Exploit the `"watch"` paradigm for stateless configuration management.
+ - Exploit the _watch_ paradigm for stateless configuration management.
 Other configuration systems such as [confd][confd] use this approach.
  <br></br>
  - Enables asynchronous configuration of resources, even when they are not defined, available or running.
  <br></br>